 - Combine dry ingredients in bowl of processor.
 Pulse processor three or four times.
 Cut margarine into tablespoons and add to flour mixture.
 Pulse several times until the mixture resembles small crumbs.

 - Beat egg with vanilla and water.
 Turn on processor and pour liquid through feeding tube.
 Dough will form in less than a minute.
 Add one tablespoon more water if mixture seems to dry.
 Scrape dough onto a sheet of waxed paper.
-Wrap well and chill several hours or up to two weeks.
+Wrap well and chill one hour or up to two weeks.

 - To Form Hamantaschen: